trinhxuann/deltadata/README.md

     beyond the mean (per station and per station per month),
 5.  and missing data points in the previously mentioned operations.

-Each of these operations are optional and are only ran if the supporting arguments are provided:
+Each operation is optional and are only ran if their supporting argument is provided:

 1.  gps outliers requires a table of theoretical gps coordinates of each station, provided to the `officialGPS` argument,